 Breaking bad news comes in various forms.
-It is a regrettable but important duty that must be done conscientiously, yet it tends to receive scant attention in medical training.
+It is a regrettable but important duty that must be done conscientiously, and historcially was given scant attention in medical training.
 Your patients will judge you on your performance.
 Studies suggest that a number of factors can affect a doctor's ability to impart bad news sensitively including burnout and fatigue, personal difficulties, behavioural beliefs, subjective attitudes and prior clinical experience.

 Prepare for the consultation

 - If you get the news, and it is your responsibility to tell the patient, get a receptionist to call the patient and make an appointment.
 Do not do so yourself as bad news must be transmitted in person and not over the telephone.
 If you do not speak to the person he does not have a chance to question you.
 The receptionist can plead ignorance.